kbat/docs/analysis/parallell/example.md

 # POSIX multi-threading

-C++ does not contain any built-in support for multithreaded applications.
+C++ (contrary to what people sometimes think) **does not contain any built-in support for multithreaded applications**.
 Instead, it relies entirely upon the operating system to provide this feature.

-This tutorial assumes that you are working on Linux OS and we are going to write multi-threaded C++ program using POSIX.
-POSIX Threads, or Pthreads provides API which are available on many Unix-like POSIX systems such as GNU/Linux, Mac OS X.
+This following assumes that you are working on Linux OS, as we are going to write multi-threaded C++ program using POSIX.
+POSIX Threads, or Pthreads, provides APIs which are available on many Unix-like POSIX systems such as GNU/Linux, Mac OS X.

 {% callout "POSIX" %}
 The Portable Operating System Interface (POSIX) is a family of standards specified by the IEEE Computer Society for maintaining compatibility between operating systems.
 POSIX defines the application programming interface (API), along with command line shells and utility interfaces, for software compatibility with variants of Unix and other operating systems.